 Pine-Oak Gall Rust (Eastern Gall Rust): The fungus Cronartium quercuum causes gall rust on approximately 25 to 30 species of pine and oak.
 Infection of oak causes small brown or yellowing areas on the leaves.
-On the underside of the leaves, yellow to orange powder (spores) is visible.
+On the underside of the leaves, pustules with yellow to orange powder (spores) are visible.

 Prevention & Treatment: All fungal spores, which infect both pine and oak, are primarily windborne.
 High humidity increases the incidence of infection.
 Chemical control is usually not warranted.
 The fungicide myclobutanil may be applied to oaks according to the directions on the label.
 Follow the directions on the label.
 See Table 1 for examples of specific products.

-If, after all the leaves have dropped in the fall, your trees still have clumps of green in the top, your trees are parasitized by mistletoe (Phoradendron species), a parasitic plant.
-Although mistletoe does obtain water and minerals from the tree, it does not depend totally on the tree for food.
+If oak trees still have clumps of green in the limb canopy after leaf drop in fall, the trees may be parasitized by mistletoe (Phoradendron species), which are parasitic plants.
+Although mistletoe does obtain water and minerals from the tree, it does not depend totally on the tree for food (i.e., carbohydrates).
 The green leaves of this plant contain chlorophyll and are capable of making their own food.
 Mistletoe produces small white berries, which are extremely toxic to humans.
 The stems and leaves are also toxic and are reported to cause skin irritation on contact in some people.

 Prevention & Treatment: Mistletoe can be controlled by cutting out infected limbs 1 to 2 feet below the point of attachment.
 In a few instances, breaking out the tops of the mistletoe has proven an effective means of control.
 Ethephon (Florel Brand Fruit Eliminator) is labeled for mistletoe control.
 Large infestations may be difficult to control with a single spray application, and retreatment may be required.
 Make applications after fall leaf drop through mid-winter.

-A lichen is an unusual organism composed of a fungus and an alga living together symbiotically.
-The alga converts sunlight and carbon dioxide in air to food.
-The fungus surrounds the alga, protecting it from drying, and lives off the food it provides.
-Lichens appear as green to gray-green leafy or crusty growths on the trunk and branches of trees in poor health.
-They are totally harmless and are in no way responsible for the poor health of the tree.
-The reason they are associated with declining plants is that as woody plants loose vigor and decline, the number and size of leaves decreases.
-This allows more sunlight, which lichens need to grow, to reach the trunk and branches.
+A lichen is an unusual organism composed of a fungus and an alga and/or a cyanobacterium living together symbiotically.
+The alga converts sunlight and carbon dioxide in the air to food (i.e., carbohydrates).
+The fungus surrounds the alga, protecting it from drying, and lives off of the food it provides.
+Lichens appear as green to gray-green leafy or crusty growths on the trunk and branches of trees that typically are in poor health.
+However, lichens are totally harmless and are in no way responsible for the poor health of the tree.
+The reason they are associated with declining plants is that as woody plants lose vigor and decline, the number and size of leaves begin to decrease.
+This allows more sunlight onto the tree limbs and the trunk, which lichens require for growth.

-Spanish moss (Tillandsia usneoides) is an epiphyte.
-An epiphyte is an organism that lives upon a plant, using only the plant for support and protection.
+Spanish moss (Tillandsia usneoides) is an epiphytic plant.
+An epiphyte is an organism that lives upon another plant and only uses that plant for support and protection.
 Spanish moss does not feed directly on the tree but obtains its water and nutrients from the air and rain.
 Spanish moss is limited to warm, humid areas of the southern and coastal regions of the state.
 Each bundle of moss is made up of a mass of long, gray-green filaments, which are its stems and leaves.
 Since the leaves of Spanish moss require sunlight to produce their own food, it is usually found in trees that are in a state of decline.
-Heavy infestations of Spanish moss can lead to further tree decline by shading out lower leaves and the weight of large masses of wet Spanish moss can lead to limb breakage.
+Heavy infestations of Spanish moss may lead to further tree decline by shading out lower leaves, and the weight of large masses of wet Spanish moss can lead to limb breakage.